StonkDragon/Hive64/README.md

 All registers in an instruction must have the same size (Exception: Address/offset register in `ldr`/`str` instructions -> always 64-bit)

 Operating on any part of the register using a size override leaves all other parts unchanged.
-Using the `h` suffix on a quadword register is undefined.
+Using the `h` suffix on a quadword register is unspecified.
 `h`-suffixed registers are encoded with a [prefix instruction](#prefix-instruction) specifying a register override.

 ## Vector registers
 Hive64 has 16 vector registers.
-All vector registers have a size of 256 bits.
+All vector registers have a size of 512 bits.
 They can be accessed as:
 - 32 byte sized elements
 - 16 word sized elements